4 Healthy Ways To Satisfy A Sweet Tooth

 Sweet tooth tip 1.
 Choose naturally sweet food

-If you have a sweet tooth, try to find healthy and nutritious options that contain natural sugars instead of refined sugar (the kind that is bad for you) to help ease any cravings that you might get.
+If you have a sweet tooth, try to find healthy and nutritious options that contain natural sugars or at least healthier sugar substitutes — instead of refined and processed sugar — to help ease any cravings that you might get.

-You might chop up fruit at the start of the week, portion it out into little zip-lock bags and then have them available in the freezer when you feel like something sweet.
-Alternatively, you might like to flavour your water with some berries or other seasonal fruit.
+Try chopping up fruit at the start of the week, portion it out into containers and then freeze them so they’re ready to go when you feel like something sweet.
+Alternatively, you might like to make some fruit infused water with berries or other seasonal fruit.

 Sweet tooth tip 2.
 Drink smoothies